fredrik9000/TodoList_iOS/README.md

 # Todo List

-This is a simple todo list app for iOS, written in Swift.
+This is a simple todo list app for iOS, written in Swift and UIKit.

 #### The app has the following features: